Community Views: Navigating the ER as a Rare Disease Warrior

 “Ask what they are going to do before they proceed with any treatment.”

 ER doctors are not rare disease specialists.
 The person with the rare disease often knows more about their condition than the ER doctor.
-It is challenging to educate the doctor when you are in extreme pain or having some other medical emergency.
-Coming prepared with information about your condition can help.
+It is challenging to educate a provider when you are in extreme pain or having some other medical emergency.

 “They literally don't know what the heck my rare diseases are.
 I have to carry around a medical binder with all the information, allowing them to review and decide if they want to touch me or send me to a specialty hospital.”